 Walk the RiverWalk Wednesdays is a no-cost summer walking initiative designed to foster a sense of wellness among people living and working in downtown Detroit.
 The program is open to anyone interested in participating, however.
 Over the course of 16 weeks, registered participants are encouraged to visit the riverfront on Wednesdays to walk during the lunch hour or during scheduled breaks.

 Participants check in via an online portal to record progress and to receive a free BCBSM-branded gift for every third check in.
-The initiative kicks off on May 6th with a free pedometer giveaway.
+The initiative kicks off on April 29th .
 Other gifts include a T-shirt, and other wellness related gifts.
-At the program’s conclusion on late August , all participants who checked in eight or more times are eligible for a drawing of Detroit RiverFront Conservancy prizes like memberships, engraved paver bricks along the waterfront and tickets to the Organization’s annual fundraiser gala, Shimmer on the River.
+At the program’s conclusion on late August, all participants who checked in eight or more times are eligible for a drawing of Detroit RiverFront Conservancy prizes like memberships, engraved paver bricks along the waterfront and tickets to the Organization’s annual fundraiser gala, Shimmer on the River.

-The much-anticipated Blue Cross Blue Shield of Michigan Riverfront Run/Walk replaces the Conservancy’s popular waterfront River Days Run.
-Held June 6, this event showcases the Detroit riverfront and takes participants along the RiverWalk and the Dequindre Cut Greenway.
-Building upon the success of the 2014 event and the three previous races, this event drew more than 1,000 participants.
+The much-anticipated Blue Cross Blue Shield of Michigan Riverfront Run/Walk replaces the Conservancy’s popular waterfront River Days Run and will be held on June 11, 2016.
+This event showcases the Detroit riverfront and takes participants along the RiverWalk and the Dequindre Cut Greenway.
+Building upon the success of the 2015 event and the four previous races, this event drew more than 1,000 participants.

 The Blue Cross Blue Shield of Michigan Riverfront Run/Walk includes both a 5K and a 10K run/walk.
 All participants will receive a performance tech T-shirt, a commemorative medal, and a one-day admission to the Conservancy’s Detroit River Days festival.